postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ### Disabling SSL validation

 The **Enable SSL validation** option is selected by default.
 You can disable SSL validation if you are using self-signed certificates and want to stop validations of SSL certificates.
-For more information, see [Certificates](/docs/sending-requests/certificates/) and [Troubleshooting Self-signed SSL Certificate Issues](https://blog.postman.com/self-signed-ssl-certificate-troubleshooting/).
+For more information, see [Working with certificates](/docs/sending-requests/certificates/) and [How to Troubleshoot SSL Certificate & Server Connection Issues](https://blog.postman.com/self-signed-ssl-certificate-troubleshooting/).

 ## Working with collection-based monitors